Is your company aligned with the new purchase model?

 Always ask customers to evaluate your business but don’t stop there.
 Interact with these reviews by responding whenever possible; the action will build positive bridges of communication with your customers.

 And that’s not all.
 By interacting with your online reviews you have a great opportunity to invest in Local SEO.
 This will increase the chances of your company ranking first when they seek your services.
-Check out this handy infographic where we show you in 4 simple steps how to invest in Local SEO.

 2 ー Relevant content as the main tool.